 “It is using one’s endowed giftedness to serve the world with excellence, and through that service, to love and honor God.” – Arthur Miller

-Veritas participants have been recognized for outstanding citizen leadership by city officials and Bay Area leaders, including Pacifica Mayor Karen Ervin; Daly City Vice-Mayor, David Canepa; U.S. Consul General, Ana Valenzuela Canepa; and Chris Bennet of the Stanford University Peace Innovation Lab.
-They have also been offered internship opportunities through U.C.
+Veritas participants have been recognized for outstanding citizen leadership by city officials and Bay Area leaders, including former Pacifica Mayor Karen Ervin; Daly City Vice-Mayor, David Canepa; U.S. Consul General, Ana Valenzuela Canepa; and Chris Bennet of the Stanford University Peace Innovation Lab.
+They have also been offered internship opportunities through the U.C.
 Berkeley Center for Financial Engineering, Stanford University, Geometry Global, the Institute of Business Innovation at Haas, and the Pacifica Chamber of Commerce.